 5. Fisher, M. (2011), “Amending soils with gypsum,” Crops & Soils Magazine, November-December 2011.

+Choosing a site depends upon the resources available.
+The site available at Firefly Farm of Hornby is a small four season room that can be partitioned off into three sections.
 Every attempt has been made to create an environment that can be easily cleaned and disinfected, provide air movement, air turnover, humidity control but not air cooling.
 Caulking around windows and any areas that can provide infiltration of mold and competitor fungi have been done.
+In turn, caulking helps reduce moisture build up in walls and moisture movement around windows.
 This step can be time consuming and fraught with delays when working with an existing building and contractors.
-Placing partitions inside large existing buildings is quicker and more cost effective then having to retrofit a smaller space to create a controlled environment.
-When choosing space, consider the imputs that are needed to create a space that can tolerate humidity near 98%, provide the ability for air exchange with large fans, have access to electricity and provide enough workspace to maneuver considerable amounts of materials as well as a water supply and sewer drain.
+Placing partitions inside large existing buildings is quicker and more cost effective than having to retrofit a smaller space to create a controlled environment.
+The partitions were framed wood with plastic sheet as the walls.

 Using The New Site:

-Follow the manufacturers steroclave instructions.
+Follow the manufacturer’s steroclave instructions.
 It does not harm the medium to undergo longer than minimum required sterilization.
-It does however lead to viable contaminates existing in the medium if any steroclave step is shorted in it’s duration.
+It does however lead to viable contaminates existing in the medium if any steroclave step is shortened in its duration.
 Once the medium has been completely steroclaved, follow manufacturers directions to open and remove the sterilized medium.
 Move the steroclave insert to the inoculation room.
 Place the bags upside down in a large plastic container fitted with a rack.
 Leave the bags this way until they are cool (below 100 degrees F).
 This allows for any excess moisture to leave via gravity thus providing an idea moisture level for the spawn run.

 Once cool, the bags can be inoculated.
 At any time that the inoculation room is to be entered, it is imperative to be as clean as possible.
-Wash, wear new clean clothing and spend minimal time in the inoculation room unless a clean room suit, gloves and hair cover have been dawned on.
+Wash, wear new, clean clothing and spend minimal time in the inoculation room unless a clean room suit, gloves and hair cover have been put on.
 When inoculating be sure to spray gloves, wrists, lower arms, ankles and feet with isopropyl alcohol to help reduce contaminates that have been introduced by entering the inoculation room.
 Use a sanitizer solution to spray the floor as well.
 From time to time (at least once per month) or any time that it is thought that the room has been compromised with contamination, spray the walls, ceiling, and all objects with isopropyl alcohol followed by sanitizer to aid in reducing airborne and surface contaminates.
 The spawn run will indicate the success of the clean room procedures by showing visible signs of contamination.
 At any time during a spawn run if a bag appears to be contaminated, it must be immediately removed and the cleanliness of the inoculation room examined and the cleaning processes reviewed.
 The human entering the room is the greatest source of contamination.
 This cannot be understated.

-Inoculating involves the following steps: spraying the stainless steel table with isopropyl alcohol; moving the bagged medium from the plastic bin to a stainless steel table; spray tops of the bag with isopropyl alcohol; place the bagged spawn on the table and spray the outside of the bag with isopropyl alcohol; open the bag with sterilized scissors or a razor blade; use a sterilized stainless steel measure cup and place it in the spawn bag; open the medium by removing the rubber band; place the bag on the side and press down on the side so that space is created; tip the bag up slightly and add 1 to 1 1/2 cups of spawn to the side of the bag; place the sup immediately back into the spawn bag; seal the inoculated bag with your favorite sealing method; shake the bag to help distribute the spawn; press down on the top to compact the medium to the point where it stays standing upright looking like a large block; label and set on a rack to grow a spawn run leaving about 1 to 2 inches between bags.
-This appears to be a lengthly process but only takes about 2 to 3 minutes per bag.
+Inoculating involves the following steps: spraying the stainless steel table with isopropyl alcohol; moving the bagged medium from the plastic bin to a stainless steel table; spray tops of the bag with isopropyl alcohol; place the bagged spawn on the table and spray the outside of the bag with isopropyl alcohol; open the bag with sterilized scissors or a razor blade; use a sterilized stainless steel measure cup and place it in the spawn bag; open the medium by removing the rubber band; place the bag on the side and press down on the side so that space is created; tip the bag up slightly and add 1 to 1 1/2 cups of spawn to the side of the bag; place the cup immediately back into the spawn bag; seal the inoculated bag with your favorite sealing method; shake the bag to help distribute the spawn; press down on the top to compact the medium to the point where it stays standing upright looking like a large block; label and set on a rack to grow a spawn run leaving about 1 to 2 inches between bags.
+This appears to be a lengthy process but only takes about 2 to 3 minutes per bag.
 Spray any surfaces, the cup, hands and clothing every few bags to help reduce airborne contaminates that are landing on you or the cup as it travels from the spawn bag to the medium bag.
 Be sure to wear gloves and if smelling isopropyl alcohol wear a proper mask for personal safety.
 If sick, be sure to wear a mask to prevent contamination of the inoculated medium.